SatoruG0j08002/The-Wingman-Project/replit.md

-# Teen Quantum Physics Challenge 2024
+# QubitMinded Teen Quantum Physics Challenge 2025

 ## Overview

-This is a full-stack web application for the Teen Quantum Physics Challenge 2024, a global individual competition platform designed for high school students to explore cutting-edge quantum research through peer-reviewed articles and express their understanding through creative slideshows and posters.
+This is a full-stack web application for QubitMinded Teen Quantum Physics Challenge 2025, a Texas pilot program for high school students to explore cutting-edge quantum research through peer-reviewed articles and express their understanding through creative slideshows and posters.
 The competition is judged by undergraduate and graduate students from quantum computing clubs across universities in the Quantum Coalition network.

 The application follows a monorepo structure with a React frontend and Express.js backend, featuring a modern quantum-inspired design with purple/blue gradients, Apple-style glass morphism effects, and smooth animations that reflect the abstract nature of quantum physics.